 5. Once everything’s connected, flick the 48v on and slowly turn up the input volume whilst talking into the mic to start setting your input level.
 You want to achieve a nice strong signal, but avoid any input clipping.
 So sing your loudest until the input on the interface starts to clip, which will usually indicated by a flashing red light.
 Then back the input volume off a little, until it’s no longer occurs.

-There’s a few common problems that can ruin your vocal take, these include popping, poor room acoustics, sibilance, background noise and excessive bassiness caused by microphone proximity effect, but we’ll come to that in a moment.
+There’s a few common problems that can ruin your vocal take, and these include popping, poor room acoustics, sibilance, background noise, and excessive bassiness caused by microphone proximity effect.

 Sam has already covered how to stop popping and how to improve room acoustics by using a pop shield and a reflection filter, so let’s take a look at the other problems, starting with the proximity effect.

-Another annoying problem that can occur on a vocal recording is sibilance, that hissing sound that can be heard when pronouncing “S”.
+Sibilance - Another annoying problem that can occur on a vocal recording is sibilance - that hissing sound that can be heard when pronouncing “S”.
 Say "She sells sea shells on the sea shore" and you'll understand what we mean.

-When it comes to recording a take, make sure you’re comfortable.
+Footfall noise - The final problem we’re going to look at is background and footfall noise.
+It may sound obvious, but as just like it says in the video, make sure your speakers are turned off when recording to avoid playback from spilling into the mic.
+Not only that, you’ll also want to turn off any fans, air-conditioning or anything else in the room that might cause background noise… and don’t forget to put your phone on silent!
+Remove your jewellery!
+You’ll also want to avoid wearing any heavy jewellery that may jangle and clatter, or heavy boots which will make footfall noise worse.
+A lot of vocalists like to record bare foot, but even then, be wary of how much you move around as any significant vibrations or knocks to the mic stand can pick up on a recording.
+Get comfortable When it comes to recording a take, make sure you’re comfortable.
 Stand up nice and straight, feet a shoulder’s a width apart and relax your shoulders and arms.
 When it comes to monitoring through headphones, some singers prefer to cover both ears, to block out the outside world and get in the zone.
-Most st singers, like Meg prefer to have one ear uncovered, so they can hear their voice in the room.
+Most singers, like Meg, prefer to have one ear uncovered, so they can hear their voice in the room.
 This can make it much easier to pitch tuning.
 We'd advise trying both ways and seeing which one feels most comfortable to you.

 Simply put, a compressor can help to level out the dynamic range of a vocal take, making quiet parts louder, and loud parts quieter.
 Desired compression levels will depend on the style of vocal you’re recording.
 Modern pop and hip-hop vocals tend to be very compressed, but if you’re a folky acoustic singer, you may want to back it off a little so the compression is a little less obvious.